John Paul Jones: Russian service

-Jones avowed his intention, however, to preserve the condition of an American citizen and officer.
 As a rear admiral aboard the 24-gun flagship Vladimir, he took part in the naval campaign in the Dnieper-Bug Liman, an arm of the Black Sea, into which the Southern Bug and Dnieper rivers flow, against the Turks, in concert with the Dnieper Flotilla commanded by Prince Charles of Nassau-Siegen.

-Jones faced a considerably larger Turkish fleet, comprising over 100 vessels, including 18 ships of the line and 40 frigates.
+Jones faced a considerably larger Turkish fleet, commanded by Hassan el Ghazi, comprising over 100 vessels, including 18 ships of the line and 40 frigates.
 Jones' ships were poorly built, manned by impressed serfs, and were not fully armed.
 Additionally, he had to communicate with his fleet through a translator.

-He wanted to use a defensive strategy and bickered with Nassau Segan, who wanted to rush in and attack.
+At the Siege of Ochakov (1788), he wanted to use a defensive strategy and bickered with Nassau-Siegen, who wanted to rush in and attack.
 Jones wanted to use a V shape with his fleet, placing it at the mouth of the Bug River to funnel the Turkish navy down the river into a killing field created by deadly crossfire, but the wind was against him.
 Still, he had his fleet create this formation by throwing their anchors out and dragging themselves into place.
 The strategy worked, and the larger Turkish navy was defeated.
-During the battle, Nassau Segan's flagship fled the battle to a safe position.
+During the battle, Nassau-Siegen's flagship fled the battle to a safe position.
 But when the battle was won and the enemy flagship was trapped, grounded on a sandbar, Jones ordered his crew to approach and capture the flagship.
-Instead, his Russian captain pulled up short, anchored himself, and let Nassau Segan claim the prize.
-Despite Jones's successes and strategies, during this time, Potemkin's letters to Empress Catherine credited Nassau Segan for preventing Jones from gathering power at court.
-When Jones confronted Potemkin and told him that he (Potemkin) was being manipulated by Nassau Segan, Potemkin responded "No one manipulates me, not even the Empress!"
+Instead, his Russian captain pulled up short, anchored himself, and let Nassau-Siegen claim the prize.
+Admiral Jones own report to the overall Russian commander, Prince Grigory Potemkin, was courteous of Nassau-Siegen and described the following: